-Michael W. Painter, senior program officer, is a distinguished physician, attorney and health policy advocate.
-He was a panelist on the forum’s discussion about Native American Experiences with Discrimination.
+Michael W. Painter was a panelist on the forum’s discussion about Native American Experiences with Discrimination.

 His work includes identifying cutting edge ideas and investments that could help build a Culture of Health.
 He and his colleagues scour the nation and the world looking for those great ideas that can help us all learn how to build a healthy future.
 He is personally dedicated to ensuring that health equity is front and center in those efforts.